dstockhouse/eaglesat-fprime/docs/getting-started.md

 of components, ports, events, telemetry, and commands can be found in the F' user guide.
 [User Guide](docs/UsersGuide/FprimeUserGuide.pdf). *Side note:*
 Ports are also defined with XML, however; this application does not need any customized ports and thus we need not elaborate here.

 The first step to making a compnent is to make a project directory to hold our project's components, and a component directory for our GPS.
-This is do as follows:
+This is done as follows:

 ```